csynbiosys/IRMA_AMIGO/README.txt

-This folder contains the codes for concatenating Timeseries data in a sequential manner through simlTSseries and in all permutations through simulTSllel.
+This folder contains the code for concatenating Timeseries data in a sequential manner.

-All variables are loaded from simulTSSeries and simulTSllel and all functions are called from it.
+All variables are loaded from simulTSSeries and all functions are called from it.